 4. Set clear boundaries.
 It is important in any relationship to clearly define how you will treat others, and how you will allow yourself to be treated.
 If your marriage is shaky, perhaps you have failed to set appropriate boundaries.
 Setting boundaries allows others to respect who you are as a person, and sets you apart as separate and unique from them.

 Each of us is worthy of respect from others and from ourselves, and setting appropriate boundaries helps ensure this respect.
 In order to stand your ground, you must be willing to speak your truth with love.
 Speaking respectfully, you can be reasonable, firm and calm.
 This helps not only you, but your spouse as well.
 It is healthy to set boundaries in relationships.
 Boundaries define what will and will not be tolerated.
 If someone treats you in a way you don't like, you have a responsibility to yourself to speak up and let them know that you will not allow that type of behavior.

 Setting boundaries can be scary, if you've never done it before, but it is important.
 When anyone in your life treats you disrespectfully or unkindly or otherwise abuses you, you must speak up.
 If you allow poor treatment to continue, then you volunteer yourself for the victimization that you will likely feel.
 Don't be a victim.
 Choose to stand up for yourself.
 You choose how others treat you.
-You define the boundaries of behavior that determine what will happen in your relationship.
+You define the boundaries of behavior that determine what happens in your relationship.

 You don't have to be angry or unkind.
 You can simply say, "Please don't speak to me like that."
 Let the other person know your limits, and stick to them.